-NA=Incident involving broken ampoule or vial, Incident involving broken glass, Needle stick - lancet
+NA=Incident involving broken ampoule or vial, Incident involving broken glass, Needle stick - lancet Safer sharps implementation was completed in Q2 of 2014/15.

 To address the increase in razor injuries, a trial of storage containers to store clean razors was undertaken in Q4 by staff side to further reduce this type of injuries.
 Acquisition of these containers was awaiting approval at IPCT in Q1 2016-2017.